DebojitxBhatt/PatientRegistrationApp/README.md

 *First time using PGlite, I have used Postgresql pgadmin, MongoDB, there was a learning curve to connect the database https://pglite.dev/docs/ was not enough and even on internet there are very few content on how to use PGlite, I had diffuclty connecting with patientRegform

-*lot of errors in Tailwind css UI was not even working, I had to switch to material ui but these video saved me
+*lot of errors in Tailwind css UI was not even working, I had to switch to material ui but this video saved me
 link: https://www.youtube.com/watch?v=227LunUUt-E

 *I had tough time deciding  what fields to keep or not to like: blood group ? does it matter?
 I don't know, to build Patient schema.

+*setting up BroadcastChannel API is a built-in web API that allows simple communication between different browser contexts (tabs, windows, iframes) of the same origin.
+It was't working in first.

+*Deciding to use old twitter theme for dark mode